filakhtov/gentoo-use-docs/net-libs/glib-networking.md

 # net-libs/glib-networking

 ### gnome
-Pass the `--with-gnome-proxy` option to the configure script.
+Pass the `-Dgnome_proxy=enabled` (`disabled` if the flag is disabled) option to the meson build script.
 Build and install a `libgiognomeproxy` library - a `GProxyResolverGnome` backend, that uses GSettings and the network proxy schemas from `gsettings-desktop-schemas` to provide proxy settings information.

 This flag should be enabled if building glib-networking in a GNOME 3 environment.

 ### libproxy
-Pass the `--with-libproxy` option to the configure script.
+Pass the `-Dlibproxy=enabled` (`disabled` when the flag is disabled) option to the meson build script.
 Use a D-Bus service provided by the libproxy backend to provide PAC/WPAD auto-configuration support.

 This flag should be enabled if there is a need to use proxy auto-configuration.

 ### ssl
-Pass the `--with-gnutls` option to the configure script.
-Build and install a `libgiognutls` library - a GIO (GLib Input/Output) TLS backend that provides an ability to establish encrypted connections.
+Pull in the [app-misc/ca-certificates](../app-misc/ca-certificates.md) package as a dependency.

-This flag should be enabled if there is a need to run applications that use glib-networking to establish TLS-encrypted connections.
+This flag should be enabled if there is a need to run applications that use the glib-networking to establish TLS-encrypted connections to public services.

 ### test
-Start a new Xvfb session and execute a `make check` command inside of it when the main build is completed.
+Start a new Xvfb session and execute the `meson test` command inside of it when the main build is completed.
 Run a test suite provided with the source code to check against regressions.
 This will extend a build time.

 This flag should normally be disabled as it is mainly useful for the Gentoo team, testers and developers.